deepflowio/deepflow/server/agent_config/README.md

       metric_name: "xyz" # This field will appear in calling log as metrics.xyz.
 Default is empty.
       rewrite_native_tag:
         # Fill one of the following fields to overwrite the corresponding value
+        # Note: This requires support in the corresponding protocol, otherwise the configuration will not take effect
         # - version
         # - request_type
         # - request_domain